smartninja/WD2/20 - CICD/README.md

 You can get the `GCP_SA_KEY` in Firebase settings.
 Go to the project's settings (gear icon next to "Project overview"), then select **Service account** tab and click **Generate new private key**.
 It should download as a .json file.

 We need to save this key securely in GitHub.
 For this we can use secrets.
 In GitHub we'll add them by going to our repository and then  `settings/secrets/actions` .
 Here we should create a new repository secret with the key **GCP_SA_KEY**.
 This is stored encrypted and is used on every CI/CD run.
-It's value should be
+It's value should be the entire contents of the JSON file that we've downloaded.

 ## Conclusion